ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 print(p)
 ```

+For more information on manipulating the Phylota object, see the [phylotaR website](https://ropensci.github.io/phylotaR/).

 ## Future

 We have many ideas on improving phylotaR, such as making use of the BLAST API -- instead of relying on users installing BLAST+ on their machine -- and allowing users to introduce their own non-GenBank sequences.
 Please see the [contributing page](https://github.com/ropensci/phylotaR/blob/master/CONTRIBUTING.md) for a complete and current list of development options.
 Fork requests are welcome!